 1. Autonomous Vehicles

-The dream of autonomous vehicles is here with working prototypes available.
-These robotic cars react faster than humans, have 360-degree perception, and don’t get distracted, sleepy, or intoxicated.
-A staggering 37,423 people died in car accidents in the US in 2008.
-This could have been drastically reduced if this technology was available to the public.
-The test cars successfully drove 1,000 miles without human intervention and more than 140,000 miles with occasional human control.
-Along with the driver who can intervene if necessary, there is a technician in the passenger seat to monitor the navigation systems.
+The dream of autonomous vehicles is here, and these robotic cars react faster than humans, have 360-degree perception, and don’t get distracted, sleepy, or intoxicated.1 A staggering 37,423 people died in car accidents in the US in 2008.
+This could have been drastically reduced if the technology was available to the public.1 Test cars successfully drove 1,000 miles without human intervention, and more than 140,000 miles with occasional human control.1 Along with the driver who can intervene if necessary, there is a technician in the passenger seat to monitor the navigation systems.1

 The vehicle captures its environment with a camera, a sensor that uses electromagnetic energy outside the visual spectrum, or sound.
 It analyzes the images with a microprocessor to detect and avoid obstacles in real-time.
-The images are segmented allowing the car to react optimally.
-The main obstacles are other vehicles, curbs, guard rails, cones, pedestrians, bicycles, and animals.
-Most obstacles are discernible with the google self-driving car by using a combination of many sensor types, however, sometimes objects such as harmless trash or light debris cause the vehicle to veer unnecessarily.
-Some obstacle detection limitations exist, such as temporary traffic lights, but these are projected to be resolved by 2020.
-Additionally, the car’s lidar (light radar) sensor has difficulties spotting some potholes, discerning when humans such as a police officer are signaling the car to stop and may spot “invisible” obstacles such as exhaust.
-Lidar is a variation of radar, which uses light energy as the illumination source.
-Centering the car on the roadway, which is often not flat but undulating, is a good starting point to achieve autonomous driving.
-However, the algorithms must also have awareness of obstacles on the road for the technology to be safe for the masses.
-An example of an obstacle is a car ahead which suddenly brakes; sensors onboard the autonomous vehicle need to interpret the rapidly slowing car ahead and react in real-time to avoid an accident.
+The images are segmented so that the car can react optimally.
+The main obstacles are other vehicles, curbs, guardrails, cones, pedestrians, bicycles, and animals.
+Google’s self-driving car recognizes most obstacles with its many sensor types, but sometimes objects such as harmless trash cause the vehicle to veer unnecessarily.
+There are some barriers to detection, including temporary traffic lights, but they should be resolved by 2020.
+Additionally, the car’s lidar (light radar) sensor has difficulty spotting some potholes, discerning when a police officer signals the car to stop, and may spot “invisible” obstacles, such as exhaust.
+Centering the car on the road, which is often undulating, is a good starting point for autonomous driving.
+However, the technology must also be aware of the obstacles on the road to be safe for the masses.
+An example of an obstacle is a car that suddenly brakes.
+Sensors onboard the autonomous vehicle must interpret the rapidly slowing car ahead and react in real-time to avoid an accident.

 2. Autonomous Emergency Braking

-In the localization process, sensors along with a global positioning system (GPS), an inertial measurement system (IMS), and a wheel encoder are employed.
-Sensors are necessary to figure out very accurately where the car is on the road.
-Sensor fusion is employed to integrate the data from all the different sensors.
-By combining multiple sensors the quality of the data is improved but it is not always reliable.
+In the localization process, a global positioning system (GPS), inertial measurement system (IMS), and a wheel encoder are used.
+Sensors pinpoint where the car is on the road.
+Sensor fusion integrates the data from all the different sensors.
+By combining multiple sensors, the quality of the data is improved, but it is not always reliable.
 For instance, believing every obstacle report increases the vehicle’s visibility.
-However, the drawback to reduced “blindness” is that “ghost/phantom” obstacles are potentially introduced (i.e. sense an obstacle that is not actually there).
-The best approach to limit confusion is to have each sensor be better at a particular problem and trust that sensor over that particular regime of examination.
-The main sensor types used for autonomous driving are cameras, radar, and lidar vision systems.
-Other sensors that exist are ladar (laser radar), thermal, long-wave infrared (employs emitted light instead of reflected light), hyperspectral (consists of a camera that works in many color bands), ultraviolet, and sonar (sound waves).
+However, the drawback to reduced “blindness” is that “ghost/invisible/phantom” obstacles are potentially introduced.
+The best approach to limit confusion is to have each sensor be better at a particular problem and trust that sensor over that particular examination regime.
+The main types of sensors used for autonomous driving are cameras, radar, and lidar vision systems.
+Other sensors are ladar (laser radar), thermal, long-wave infrared (uses emitted light instead of reflected light), hyperspectral (consists of a camera that works in many color bands), ultraviolet, and sonar (sound waves).

-Radar, an acronym for radio detection and ranging, uses radio waves as the energy source, which are larger in wavelength compared with visible light waves.
-Due to radar’s larger wavelength, it is better suited to detect large obstacles, such as vehicles or pedestrians.
-Radar has the advantage of being able to see through fog, but, the downside of using light-based radar (lidar) is that it may detect exhaust smoke- an “invisible” obstacle.
-Lidar is often in scanning form- typically rotating at 10 rev/sec- where just one revolution scans the environment creating a 3D image.
-There are radar sensors behind the emblem on the front of the car that constantly monitor the distance of the car in front.
-As mentioned earlier, radar is used for AEB allowing the car to recognize if a collision is imminent.
-The system first warns the driver by an audio message and visual pictogram on the dashboard and if no action is taken the seat belt pre-tensioners will lightly tug the driver giving a physical warning.
-If there is still no action taken the system will apply strong braking.
+Radar, an acronym for “radio detection and ranging”, uses radio waves as an energy source, which are longer in wavelength than visible light waves.
+It is better suited to identify large obstacles, such as vehicles or pedestrians.
+Radar can see through fog, but unfortunately lidar, an acronym for “light detection and ranging”, can detect exhaust smoke.
+Lidar produces a 3D image by scanning the environment at 10 rev/sec.
+Behind the emblem on the front of the car, there are radar sensors that constantly monitor the distance of the car in front of it.
+Radar is used for AEB, which allows the car to recognize if a collision is imminent.
+The system first warns the driver with an audio message and visual pictogram on the dashboard.
+If no action is taken, the seat belt pretensioners gently tug the driver, giving a physical warning.
+If there is still no action, the system will apply brakes.

-Sonar, which was around before radar, is an acronym for sound navigation and ranging.
-This technique uses sound propagation to locate obstacles.
-The autonomous cars employ active sonar, which sends out a pulse of sound (ping) and listens for reflections (echoes) of the pulse.
-The pulse is generally created electronically using a sonar projector consisting of a signal generator, power amplifier, and electro-acoustic transducer/array.
-A beamformer is usually employed to concentrate the acoustic power into a beam which can then be swept to cover the search angles of interest.
+Sonar, an acronym for “sound navigation and ranging”, existed before radar and uses sound propagation to identify obstacles.
+The autonomous cars use active sonar, which sends a pulse of sound (ping) and listens for reflections (echoes) of the pulse.
+The pulse is usually generated electronically using a sonar projector, consisting of a signal generator, power amplifier, and electro-acoustic transducer/array.
+A beamformer is usually used to concentrate the acoustic power into a beam, which can then be swept to cover the search angles of interest.
 Another option is to use multiple beams.
-Sonar and radar sensors both have a limited field of view, but the range of sonar is only 6 feet compared with radar’s 200-foot range.
+Both sonar and radar sensors have a limited field of view, but the sonar range is only six feet compared to the 200-foot range of radar.
 Sonar’s acoustic frequencies range from low (infrasonic: 0.001 – 20 Hz) to high (ultrasonic: 20 kHz – several GHz).